mitesh77/flutterclock/README.md

 # flutterclock
-its is animated digital clock
+It is an animated digital clock